adiwg/mdEditor-doc/tutorial/editor-window-parts/edit-window/edit-window-icons.md

   The red asterisk is also used within panels to identify the specific elements that are required.
 {% endhint %}

-> Many <span class="md-window">Edit Window</span> panels permit multiple instances of a panel's data.
-These instances will be referred to as objects throughout the documentation.  <span class="md-panel">Points Of Contact</span> and <span class="md-panel">Credits</span> are some of the more obvious examples of repeating objects found in the <span class="md-window">Edit Window's</span> <span class="md-section">Main</span> section.
-These array-type panels are easily identified by two characteristics; first, for inserting new objects  they each have a <strong class="btn btn-info btn-xs"> <i class="fa fa-plus"> </i> Add</strong> button on the right side of the panel title bar; and second, following the panel name they have a colored circle with an inscribed number, indicating how may objects have been entered.
+Many <span class="md-window">Edit Window</span> panels permit multiple instances of a panel's data.
+These instances will be referred to as "objects" throughout the documentation.  <span class="md-panel">Points Of Contact</span> and <span class="md-panel">Credits</span> are examples of repeating objects found in the <span class="md-window">Edit Window's</span> <span class="md-section">Main</span> section.
+These array-type panels are easily identified by two characteristics: first, for inserting new objects they have an <strong class="btn btn-info btn-xs"> <i class="fa fa-plus"> </i> Add</strong> button on the right side of the panel title bar; and second, following the panel name they have a colored circle with an inscribed number indicating how many objects have been entered.
 The color of the circle provides information about the optionality of the objects.
-The three colors are explained below.
+The colors and their meaning are explained below.

 ### ![](/assets/bullets/count-red.png) Object Required - none found